learn-co-curriculum/dsc-combinations/README.md

 You will be able to:

-- Understand how combinations are used when the order is not important
+* Describe how combinations are used when order is not important
-- Be able to use and interpret the mathematical formula for combinations

 ## Why combinations?